 Providence Church is a Reformed Evangelical fellowship of believers whose purpose is to spread a passion for the supremacy of God in all things by proclaiming Christ, faithfully teaching, and living out the foundational principle that Christ is all in all.
-Our mission can be summed up in the Latin phrase “Omnia et in omnibus Christus,” Christ all and in all.
+Our mission can be summarized in the Latin phrase “Omnia et in omnibus Christus,” Christ all and in all.

 As a member of the Communion of Reformed Evangelical Churches (CREC), Providence stands with the church catholic and is committed to the historic Christian faith that was preached by the Apostles, taught by the Church Fathers, preached by the Protestant Reformers, and expressed in historic Evangelical orthodoxy.
 We believe that the Gospel of Jesus Christ changes lives as it is preached with biblical faithfulness and clarity and enjoyed at the Lord's Table.
 Providence is utterly committed to the inerrancy, authority, and sufficiency of Scripture as the Word of God.

 The gospel can be summarized by five Latin phrases that emerged from the Protestant Reformation as slogans identifying the truth of salvation: